andriisokur/andrii-sokur-portfolio/projects/sql-sales-analysis/README.md

 The goal was to practise common business analysis tasks using SQL: checking revenue, identifying top customers, reviewing product performance, and looking at monthly trends.

-I kept this project simple on purpose.
-I wanted the queries to be easy to read and close to the type of analysis I would expect in a junior or mid-level data analyst role.

 ## Business questions

 - Which customers generated the most revenue?